 Grant Eligibility Overview

-When the Fund for Reparations was created at The Denver Foundation, it was decided that a panel of local African Americans would be empowered to independently make decisions about how reparation funds are reviewed and distributed to eligible grant recipients.
+When Reparations Circle Denver created the Fund for Reparations at The Denver Foundation, a panel of local African Americans was created and empowered to independently make decisions about how reparation funds would be distributed to eligible grant recipients.
 The panel later became the Denver Black Reparations Council, Inc. (DBRC).
-A joint agreement with The Denver Foundation and the DBRC identified that applications for funding involving both groups will only be awarded to 501(c)3 nonprofit organizations serving Denver’s Black community.
+A joint agreement with The Denver Foundation and the DBRC identified that applications for funding involving both groups will be awarded to 501(c)3 nonprofit organizations serving Denver’s Black community.

 The DBRC recognizes that many of the applicants for Black reparations are grassroots organizations or community activists/advocates who are not 501(c)3 organizations.
 Therefore, Black businesses, individuals, and groups meeting its eligibility requirements and guidelines, can apply directly to this second funding source.